szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Acid Arrow's extra damage not subject to Magic Resistance (1388) (IWDEE BGEE BG2EE EET)

 Self-explanatory.
 It also better justifies the higher price compared to other elemental arrows.

+### Make basic ammunition more expensive (1011) (IWDEE BGEE BG2EE EET)

+I don't like that it's so extraordinarily cheap to get loaded with tons of stacks of basic arrows.
+Price is now 1 gp per basic arrow, bolt, dart, and bullet.
+Basic throwing daggers cost 2 GP, and throwing axes and poisoned throwing daggers cost 3 GP.
+It shouldn't de-stabilize the economy much due to the markup, party, and character factors like Charisma playing a role in it.

 </details>